rwr-community-dev/HB1/README.md

   - fire/reload animation feels bugged, I always try to reload after firing my last shot, and it just doesn't register.
   - Also seems to be bugged when shooting from elevation, shots go very far past the aimed spot.
   - Shooting the Kulakov sounds like someone is eating a potato chip.
 Not sure if intended or not. <<I recorded it myself at home.
 Feel free to replace it with a better one --KFredfox
-  - I personally like the sound, but that's because it sounds like a literal potato chip.
+  - I personally like the sound, but that is because it sounds like a literal potato chip.
 I just enjoy inflicting that knowledge on people :)
 * Faction Silenced pistols
   - remove XP requirement. new players should be able to use *something* stealthy on Copehill
+* Stoner LMG
+  - move speed  -7 --> -6
+  - Stoner is supposed to be a mobile LMG, but it slower than the PKM.
+Also it isn't a popular gun in general.